The Indomitable Rise of the Subscription Box

 Whether you’re receiving a subscription box for replenishment (food, loo roll, razor blades) or inspiration (curated art and craft supplies), the important bit for Lil Packaging in all this is the box.
 We think that there are three main considerations when choosing a subscription box for your business: ease of packaging and delivery, customisation and that Instagram phenomenon, the unboxing experience.

 Don’t just take our word for it; have a look at the companies we’ve already helped get a foothold in the lucrative world of subscription boxes.
-It’s competitive out there, but Lil Packaging knows that with its products, you can exceed your customers’ expectations and maybe your own as well.
+It’s competitive out there, but Lil Packaging knows that with its packaging, you can exceed your customers’ expectations and maybe your own as well.

 Just think of us as your monthly subscription box for packaging (no hipster popping corn included).